What are IDX, MLS, RETS and RESO API

 RETS API advantages:

-1. The most significant advantage of using RETS is the fact that you have better control over the look and design of the listings.
+1. The most significant advantage of using RETS is that you have better control over the look and design of the listings.

 3. RETS uses DMQL, a query language, to search for photos, properties, and other types of data available on the MLS.